intellectivelab/docs.intellectivelab.com/_docs/unity-8/u8-release-notes.md

     ![Copy Link](u8-release-notes/images/copy_link.png)

     `Copy link` can be configured only for specific users.

-  NOTE: Safari does not support automatic copying.
+    |**NOTE**: Safari does not support automatic copying.
 The expected behavior in Safari browser is that the user copies the link manually.

 - `Download`: to download selected documents without changes in format